T: +44 (0) 7515 884 640

 Everyone is naturally capable of creating opportunity to notice the subtle changes of breathing, posture and movement when internal quiet and stillness is found.

-The Practices Used in Hanna Somatic Education
+The Practices used in Hanna Somatic Education

 Kinetic Mirroring is the opposite of trying to force a contracted muscle by stretching.
-It is when the practitioner moves the client very gently into their movement pattern, into the direction of movement of the contraction, a little bit more.
+It is when the Hanna Somatic Educator moves the client very gently into their movement pattern, into the direction of movement of the contraction, a little bit more.
 This encourages the muscle or muscle group to stop contracting, temporarily shutting off the firing of the muscle fibres.
-At this point the practitioner asks the client holds that position, then the practitioner very slowly releases out of the contraction after the hold.
-Thomas Hanna was personally trained by Moshe Feldenkrais in this technique which was originally termed "Functional Integration".
-Kinetic Mirroring is a spinal chord response and does not go as far as reprogramming the resting level of the muscle fibres in the way pandiculation does; the client remains passive.
+At this point the client is asked to hold that position, then very slowly and with guidance release out of the contraction after the hold.